Dual Enrollment Program

 Dual Enrollment Program (DEP) – Dual Enrollment provides an opportunity for high school juniors and seniors to get a head start on college.
 Students take college classes in lieu of high school classes and earn both high school and college credit simultaneously.
 This program is designed for academically accelerated students and can also be referred to as Dual Enrollment.

-Application Timeline and Deadlines for Fall 2018 – Summer 2019 School Year
+The Dual Enrollment Application for Fall 2018 – Summer 2019 is closed.

 Priority Deadline: January 18, 2019